stefanofa/awesome/TOPICS.md

 *   [klis87/normy](https://github.com/klis87/normy) - Automatic normalization and data updates for data fetching libraries (react-query, swr, rtk-query and more)

-## react-query

-*   [klis87/normy](https://github.com/klis87/normy) - Automatic normalization and data updates for data fetching libraries (react-query, swr, rtk-query and more)

-*   [toss/suspensive](https://github.com/toss/suspensive) - All in one for React Suspense

 ## redux

 *   [klis87/normy](https://github.com/klis87/normy) - Automatic normalization and data updates for data fetching libraries (react-query, swr, rtk-query and more)